chris-koester-db/time_at_the_lakehouse/README.md

 ## Features
 - Generate calendar/date and time dimensions in Delta Lake format
-- Includes notebooks for Databricks Workflows and Delta Live Tables (DLT) pipelines
+- Includes notebooks for Databricks Jobs and Declarative Pipelines
-- SQL notebooks easy to modify to meet requirements
+- SQL notebooks are easy to modify to meet requirements
-- Lightweight and fast (Even with single-node clusters)
+- Lightweight and fast

 **Calendar dimension** (Not all columns shown)